The Last Word Participants

 Philippe Parreno considers the exhibition to be an integral element in his art, which also comprises publications, lectures, and performances.
 Solo shows of his work have been organized by numerous international institutions, including Centre Georges Pompidou, Paris (2009); Kunsthalle Zürich, Zurich (2006); and Musée d’art moderne de la Ville de Paris (2002 and 1998).
 He was featured in theanyspacewhatever (2008–09) at the Guggenheim Museum, and his work will be the focus of an exhibition at the Fondation Beyeler, Basel, later this year.

 Sandhini Poddar is Associate Curator, Asian Art, Guggenheim Museum.
-As a key member of the Asian art program, she is responsible for developing exhibitions and educational programs as well as helping acquire modern and contemporary Asian art for the Guggenheim's international network.
+As a key member of the Asian Art Initiative, she is responsible for developing exhibitions and educational programs as well as helping acquire modern and contemporary Asian art for the Guggenheim's international network.
 Her exhibition Being Singular Plural will open at the Guggenheim on March 2.

 Proenza Schouler is a New York–based women’s wear and accessories brand founded in 2002 by designers Jack McCollough and Lazaro Hernandez.
 Drawing inspiration from contemporary art and youth culture, Proenza Schouler is defined by its fusion of craftsmanship and attention to detail with a sense of refined ease.